jagprog5/choose/readme.md

 The former is restricted to working with `lines`, whereas the latter works with `tokens`.
 Tokens are arbitrary and can contain newline characters, whereas lines can't.

-# Ordering and Uniqueness
+# Sorting and Uniqueness

 choose allows for lexicographical comparison and **user defined** comparison between tokens.
-Using this comparison, it can apply ordering and uniqueness.
+Using this comparison, it can apply sorting and uniqueness.

 For example, this command sorts the input and leaves only unique entries: